cspray/annotated-container/docs/how-to/01-add-third-party-services.md

 It is very likely that you'll need to add some service to the Container that can't be annotated.
 AnnotatedContainer offers a set of functions to easily add third-party services with all the feature-parity and functionality available to annotated code.
 This guide goes through a step-by-step guide on how to integrate the popular [Monolog](https://github.com/Seldaek/monolog) library with [PSR-3](https://www.php-fig.org/psr/psr-3/) services.

+Starting with Annotated Container 2.3.0, new functionality was added that allows much easier, implicit setup of third-party services.
+The "Implicit Setup", detailed below, is the preferred method of adding third-party services to your container.
+The "Explicit Setup" details what was the documented approach for versions prior to 2.3.
+It also uses an approach that does not rely on Attributes of any kind.
+If you're using Annotated Container without Attributes, this is the preferred approach for your use case.

 > This guide assumes a basic understanding on how to interact with this library.
 If you're unsure of something we discuss here it is recommended you checkout the rest of the /docs/tutorials section.

+## Implicit Setup

 ## Step 1 - Install PSR-3 and Monolog